poorvi176/Guess_the_Number/README.md

 * If the guessed number is greater than the hidden number, the user will receive a hint to enter a lower number.
 * When the guessed number is same as hidden number, the user will be given the the no. of attempts that he/she took to guess the number.

-#### This file contains the code of the game in both c language and python language.

-### Header files included : For C program
+### Header files included :
 * #include<stdio.h>
 * #include<stdlib.h>
 * #include<time.h>

-### Modules used : For python program
-* Random module --> To install random module- *pip install random* .

-You can use your choice of compilers for the above codes.
+You can use your choice of compilers for the above code.

 ##### Hope you enjoyed the game!